PyXLL The Python Excel Add-In

 • kwargs – Type parameters for parameterized types (eg NumPy arrays and Pandas types).

 Decorator for providing type information for a function’s return value.
-This can be used instead of providing a function signature to xl_func and xl_macro.
+This can be used instead of providing a function signature to @xl_func and @xl_macro.

 Parameters: